🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Does TRIN Show You?

-TRIN shows you the market’s volatility and the short-term direction of prices to help investors identify buying opportunities.
-When reading or interpreting TRIN data, you’re looking to see if it’s above 1.0 or below 1.0.
+TRIN helps investors assess the short-term direction of prices to help them identify buying opportunities.
+As noted, when reading or interpreting TRIN data, you’re looking to see if it’s above 1.0 or below 1.0.
 This can tell you whether the market is bearish or bullish.
 A reading of exactly 1.0 is considered neutral.

 You may also look at the direction TRIN is moving.
 A rising TRIN could indicate a weak market, while a falling TRIN may mean the market is getting stronger.
 Understanding how to read the data matters when determining whether the market is overbought or oversold at any given time.